Hi, what do you want to do?

 Maps in Kindergarten: Rosie’s Walk

 Students are read, Rosie's Walk by Pat Hutchins.
-In this sequencing instructional activity, students discover the importance of knowing how to create a map and read it.
+For this sequencing lesson, students discover the importance of knowing how to create a map and read it.
 They listen to the story and complete various map making activities.

 Curated OER